ADLINK/sema-linux/README.md

     PICMG® organization defined the software specification on COM Express for the industrial applications.
 Here is the available specification https://www.picmg.org/wp-content/uploads/COM_EAPI_R1_0.pdf for your reference.

-    Also, can use EPAI function calls to access the board controller if the developers are not familiar with sysfs interfaces.

   * **Sysfs Interface:**